ZephyrAveryl777/Golang-Notes/Structs/Go structs.md

 */

 // Example 4
-// Further simplification can be done on Example 3 ,by simply elimnating the declaration of the variable contact of type contactInfo
+// Further simplification can be done on Example 3 ,by simply elimnating the declaration of the field "contact" of type contactInfo
 //instead the program can also be written thus, for the same output

 package main